 Prevent flames and flare-ups.
 When fat drips too aggressively, a flare-up can occur which gives food nasty creosote-like aromas.
 Turn down the flames or spread out the coals before resuming grilling.

 The fastest way to ruin a perfectly grilled piece of meat is to cut into it immediately, spilling out all its juices.
-Wait at least five minutes for small cuts and up to 20 for larger meats like a tomahawk ribeye.
+A key BBQ tip is wait at least five minutes for small cuts and up to 20 for larger meats like a tomahawk ribeye.

 When meat cooks, amino acids and sugars caramelize and turn brown.
 This is where a big part of the flavor comes from.
 Balance perfecting good color on your meat, without going too far and burning them.